-- Pre-emerge application of Dual Magnum and/or ethofumesate reduces weed pressure. - Broadcast rates of pre-emerge ethofumesate at 2 pints per acre and greater can reduce spring seeded cover crop establishment. - Use the highest labeled rate of glyphosate for the sugar beet stage. - Layby applications of Dual Magnum, Outlook, or Warrant reduce late emerging waterhemp.
+- Pre-emerge application of Dual Magnum and/or ethofumesate improves weed control. - Broadcast rates of pre-emerge ethofumesate greater than 2 pints/A can reduce spring cover crop establishment. - Use the highest labeled rate of glyphosate for the sugar beet growth stage. - Layby applications of Dual Magnum, Outlook, or Warrant reduce late emerging waterhemp. - Pre-emerge and layby applications are important because we have limited post emergence rescue options!